andrewcooke/choochoo/docs/data-model.md

 * Updates to StatisticJournal may invalidate some derived statistics, so any insertion must have a corresponding deletion of associated Intervals.

 * Deletions from Source will cascade into deletions from StatisticJournal.
-  This may invalidate some derived statistics, so any insertion must have a corresponding deletion of associated Intervals.
+This may invalidate some derived statistics, so any deletion must have a corresponding deletion of associated Intervals.

-The above is true for both raw and derived statistics (since Intervals are Sources).
+* Deletions of Composite source components do not cascade (unfortunately).
+So `Composite.clean()` must be called manually whenever Composite sources are modified.

 ### Events